 Non-Structural Control Measures: Includes control measures that are not structural control measures, and include, but are not limited to, control measures that prevent or reduce pollutants being introduced to water or that prevent or reduce the generation of runoff or illicit discharges.

+Owner: The owner or authorized representative of the facility or construction project.

 Operator: The person or entity who is responsible for the overall operation of the facility or activity from which the associated discharge originates.

 Outstanding Waters: A type of designation.
 Outstanding waters are designated by the Water Quality Control Commission.